FAQ

 Swimming pattern

 If there are two of you in a lane, you may opt to keep to one side of the lane; the other swimmer will stay on the opposite side.
 Three or more swimmers in a lane must circle swim.
 In the United States, Canada, and most of the rest of the world, the custom is to stay to the right, that is to swim counterclockwise.
-(As you might expect, in Great Britain, Australia, and a few other Commonwealth outposts, swimmers circle clockwise.
-When will these people get it right?)
+(As you might expect, in Great Britain, Australia, and a few other Commonwealth outposts, swimmers circle clockwise.)

 Joining a workout